Joshua L. Roffman, MD, MMSc, Principal Investigator

 Dr. Julie Levison is an Assistant Professor of Medicine at Harvard Medical School, and is board certified in internal medicine and infectious disease.
 Her clinical interests are in general infectious diseases, HIV medicine, and immigrant health with a focus on a team-based, patient-centered approach to delivering infectious disease specialty care in the community setting.
 Her research focuses on understanding and addressing disparities in HIV outcomes in minority populations with specific attention to immigrant populations.
 She is principle investigator of a K23 career development award from the National Institute of Mental Health to develop and evaluate a community health worker intervention to improve engagement in HIV care in Latino immigrants in the greater Boston area.
 She has developed novel tools to leverage the electronic medical record for HIV outcomes research with immigrant populations.
 Working in partnership with community-based organizations and health care providers, Dr. Levison focuses on developing effective interventions to improve HIV care and treatment in Latino immigrants.
 She is an active member of the Infectious Disease Society of America and the American College of Physicians, where she is a Fellow.
 She is also a Research Scientist in the National Hispanic Science Network.
 Dr. Levison was named to El Planeta’s Powermeter 100, a list of Massachusetts’ 2017 Most Influential People for Latinos.
 Dr. Levison is the recipient of the Arnold Gold Foundation Leonard Tow Humanism in Medicine Award from Harvard Medical School and has spoken nationally and internationally on physician responsibility in the care of survivors of torture.

 Rachel Pride, MPH is a recent graduate of the Columbia University Mailman School of Public Health Department of Population and Family Health where she focused in sexuality, sexual, and reproductive health.
-While at Columbia, she led a team of students making outreach calls to pregnant patients at the height of the COVID pandemic, and she worked on research studies about child language development, adolescent sexual and reproductive health, and navigating pregnancy within the adult and juvenile justice systems.
-She earned her BS in Neuroscience from DePaul University in Chicago where she did her capstone project on class disparities in early childhood brain development and stress neurobiology.
 In addition to coordinating the B4 study, Rachel works as a volunteer birth doula with the Birthing Gently Maternal Health Program at Mass General Brigham, as well as with Amaka Consulting and Evaluation Services as a Research Associate.
+Rachel hopes to get her Ph.D. in Clinical Psychology to work with birthing people with histories of trauma and PTSD from pre-conception through parenthood.

 Jannely Villarreal, Research Coordinator